 It is our strong belief that academic institutions like ours have a mandate to document and preserve history, particularly when it comes to tragic events like wars, crimes against humanity, terrorism, or genocide.
 It is in this vein that, for example, various American universities have become principal repositories of records on the Holocaust, the Rwandan genocide or crimes committed by various dictatorial regimes.
 Similarly, the West Point Academy has overseen the publication of hundreds of documents seized by the U.S. military in various operations against al Qaeda.
 These efforts are complex and require difficult choices, starting with balancing the need to inform the public with that of protecting the security and privacy of individuals mentioned in the documents.

-We will digitize the documents and publish original Arabic and translated English versions on an open, searchable website.
+We have digitized the documents and published original Arabic and translated English versions on an open, searchable website.
 This will allow researchers throughout the world to access a wide array of documents that provide invaluable evidence on the activities and atrocities carried out by the Islamic State.
 In publishing the documents, we also hope to aid the many victims of the Islamic States’ war crimes, chief among them the Syrian and Iraqi people.

 The ethical, legal and security implications involved in this effort are plentiful and will be constantly considered in our work.
 But history must be preserved, lest future generations forget its lessons.